-Kostoulas, A. (in preparation).
+Kostoulas, A. (ed.) (in press).
 Challenging Boundaries in Language Education.
 Cham: Springer.

 - This edited collection traces its origins to the Language Education Across Borders international conference, that took place in Graz in December 2017.

 - Its main aim is to challenge readers’ perceptions of language education, and to rethink the aims, methods, content and populations involved.

 - The book is currently in production, and it is expected to appear in June 2019.

 - You can read more about the preparation of this book by clicking on the button below:

 A Language School as a Complex System: Complex Systems Theory in English Language Teaching

 Kostoulas, A. (2018).
 A Language School as a Complex System:Complex Systems Theory in English Language Teaching.
 Frankfurt: Peter Lang.